-Recognition and Measurement of Derivatives Used in Hedging TransactionsDerivative instruments represent rights or obligations that meet the definitions of assets (SSAP No. 4—Assets and Nonadmitted Assets) or liabilities (SSAP No. 5R) and shall be reported in financial statements.
+Recognition of Derivatives

+Derivative instruments represent rights or obligations that meet the definitions of assets (SSAP No. 4—Assets and Nonadmitted Assets) or liabilities (SSAP No. 5R) and shall be reported in financial statements.
 In addition, derivative instruments also meet the definition of financial instruments as defined in SSAP No. 27—Off-Balance-Sheet and Credit Risk Disclosures (SSAP No. 27).
 Should the cost basis of the derivative instrument be undefined (i.e., no premium is paid), the instrument shall be disclosed in accordance with paragraphs 44-48 of SSAP No. 100R—Fair Value (SSAP No. 100R).
-Derivative instruments are admitted assets to the extent they conform to the requirements of this statement.
+Derivative instruments used in hedging, income generation or replication (synthetic asset) transactions shall be recognized and measured in accordance with the specific provisions within this statement and are admitted assets to the extent they conform to the requirements of this statement.

+Derivative instruments that are not used in hedging, income generation or replication (synthetic asset) transactions shall be considered “Other” derivatives.
+These derivatives shall be accounted for at fair value and the changes in fair value shall be recorded as unrealized gains or losses.
+These derivatives do not qualify as admitted assets.

+Derivatives Used in Hedging Transactions

 Derivative instruments used in hedging transactions that meet the criteria of a highly effective hedge shall be considered an effective hedge and are permitted to be valued and reported in a manner that is consistent with the hedged asset or liability (referred to as hedge accounting).
 For instance, assume an entity has a financial instrument on which it is currently receiving income at a variable rate but wishes to receive income at a fixed rate and thus enters into a swap agreement to exchange the cash flows.
 If the transaction qualifies as an effective hedge and a financial instrument on a statutory basis is valued and reported at amortized cost, then the swap would also be valued and reported at amortized cost.
 Derivative instruments used in hedging transactions that do not meet or no longer meet the criteria of an effective hedge, or that meet the required criteria but the entity has chosen not to apply hedge accounting, shall be accounted for at fair value and the changes in the fair value shall be recorded as unrealized gains or unrealized losses (referred to as fair value accounting).

-Recognition and Measurement of Derivatives Used in Income Generation Transactions
+Derivatives Used in Income Generation Transactions

 General